 Today, banks and traditional financial institutions have mostly moved away from providing this business type of funding as the primary source of small business loans.
 The process is more hassle than it’s often worth.
 Plus, the requirements and bank covenants are too often prohibitive.

 To be approved by a bank, you typically need considerable assets and collateral.
 Banks often also require a personal guarantee – from all the principals.
-The banks also primarily base their decision on your FICO credit score and business credit bureaus, which prevents many companies and their owners from getting business financing.
+The banks also primarily base their decision on your FICO credit score and business credit bureaus and not credit card sales.
+This lending approach prevents many companies and their owners from getting business financing.

 Taking out a bank loan or business line of credit can be a gamble.
 You need a certain amount of money now, but due to the unpredictable nature of operations, you’re wary about being locked into potentially high, inflexible monthly repayment.